 Studying Journalism, Media and Globalisation at the University of Amsterdam

 The curriculum rests on a joint foundational year in Denmark.
 During this year, students gain thorough knowledge about the economic, political, social and cultural contexts of globalisation and journalism, and learn to creatively apply concepts, methods, principles and theories relevant to the study of and practices within global media and journalism.

 This Master's programme is not intended to provide practical training for students to become journalists.
-Rather, solidly founded in academic research, it is aimed at practicing journalists and media professionals who wish to further develop their analytical perspective and operate at the cutting edge of their profession.
+Rather, solidly founded in academic research, it is aimed at practising journalists and media professionals who wish to further develop their analytical perspective and operate at the cutting edge of their profession.

-|Degree programme||MA Erasmus Mundus Master Journalism, Media and Globalisation (joint degree)|
+Is the Erasmus Mundus Master's programme in Journalism, Media and Globalisation for you?

 - want to know do the news media operate in a transnational public sphere, such as the European Union?

 - want to learn how news media contribute to the articulation or re-articulation of global and local politics?